JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->add Description**

     Adds a command object.

      If a command with the same name already exists, it will be overridden.
 If the command is not enabled it will not be added.

+---

 !!! signature "public Application->get(string $name)"
     **$name**